Azure/AML-Kubernetes/docs/attach-compute.md

 * `--no-wait`

    Do not wait for the long-running operation to finish.
+* `--identity-type`

+   The type of managed identity.
+Allowed values: SystemAssigned, UserAssigned.
+* `--user-assigned-identities`

+   Only needed when user assigned identity is used.
+A list of resource IDs separated by commas.
+Only the first identity in the list can be used today.

 ## Create a compute target via AML Studio UI